GoryGrey/RSE/docs/status/COMPREHENSIVE_RSE_REVIEW.md

 - ✅ Deploy Betti-RDL in production for single-node workloads
 - ✅ Use it for massive agent simulations (1M+ agents)
 - ✅ Solve deep recursion without stack overflow
-- ✅ Process 16+ million events per second
+- Metrics captured per run; see logs.

 - ✅ Guarantee O(1) memory regardless of input size

 **You cannot yet:**